tbd-develop/Mediator.Outbox/readme.md

 #### Issues

 * The SqlServer implementation is not yet complete.
 It is not yet possible to configure the table name
-* There is no user tracking, so the user responsible for the events is lost if it's not part of your event.